knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Sunday done, Scottie Scheffler is Masters champion and I want to play golf! xD

 Lazy sunday, nice curry lunch tho.

+### 2024-04-16 00:30

+Monday eeey.
+Done with food and work and everything!
+Shower and I'm going!

+We went to ISOLDE top room for the morning meeting.
+I'm always getting small credits for work on the systems which non of them can see but they work!

+Did gym then.
+Chest day, 3x5x90kg fairly nice!
+And was getting some eyes from two girls there.

+Also Finja told me about a concert (festival) happening.
+I think she might be coming back for that xD Would be funny!
+Gotta look for the tickets tomorrow!

+Also have more fun pics of Mark (gotta add some of them here!)
+TODO: